GMadorell/case_converter/README.md

 # Case Converter
-Haven't you always wanted to convert that pesky camelCase string to beautiful snake-case?
+Haven't you always wanted to convert that pesky camelCase string to beautiful snake\_case?
 You just found the perfect CLI solution for it!

 ## Installation